emolaus/RPi3Setup/README.md

 NOTE!
 This fails after a few times and then I have to reflash the USB stick.
 I skipped setting the sd card flag and erase the memory.
 Actually I burned the same image onto it and just edited the file where rootfs is set.

+Enable ssh, change password, enable autologin...

 start with running
 sudo apt-get update
 sudo apt-get upgrade

-Setup automatic WiFi according to: http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/ The files are available in this repo, with changed access rights so that git can add them.
+Setup automatic WiFi and static IP address according to: http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/ The files are available in this repo, but with changed access rights so that git can add them.
 Original access rights documented in folder.

 Install git with
 sudo apt-get install git

-Install sqlite3 same way
+Install sqlite3, nodejs, tmux

-Some useful trick:
+Some useful commands:
 Press Alt+ Left/Right arrow key to access more tty's Power off with sudo shutdown -h now
+Scan network with mac: sudo nmap -sn 192.168.0/24